Harshith-Reddy11/Mini-AI-Projects/text_summarizer/README.md

 ## ✨ Features

-- 📚 Summarizes text from direct input or a file
+- 📚 Summarizes text from direct inputs or a file
 - ⚡ Choose summarization algorithm: LSA, LexRank, or Luhn
 - 📝 Customizable number of sentences in the summary
 - 💾 Optionally save the summary to `summary.txt`